mickelsonmichael/BookNotes/C#InDepth/Chapter02.md

 ## 2.1 Generics

+[Blog Post by Eric Lippert on covariance and contravariance](http://mng.bz/gYPv).
+This links to just part two of eight, and it may not be necessary to read them all.

 When using type constraints for generics (`where T : constraint`), you can use multiple different constraints.

 - Reference type constraint